Jungle, drum-'n-bass, some hardstyle and gabber.

 Lisa Vereertbrugghen (b.
 1986) is a dancer, choreographer and researcher based in Brussels.
 Since 2014 she has been researching hardcore techno dance styles trough various formats: performances, lecture-performances, performance-installations and publications.
 Her work has been shown in: MDT (Stockholm), Oktoberdans (BIT, Bergen), Playground Festival (STUK, Leuven), BUDA (Kortrijk), Bâtard festival (Brussels and Amsterdam), CA2M (Madrid), Showroom MAMA (Rotterdam), CAMPO (Gent), Rencontres Chorégraphiques (Paris) and others.

 Concept, choreography: Lisa Vereertbrugghen, performance: Michael Langeder, Vera Martins, Lisa Vereertbrugghen, sound: Michael Langeder, artistic advice: Madison Bycroft, light: Vera Martins, set construction: Ian Gyselinck

-A coproduction of December Dance (Cultuurcentrum and Concertgebouw Brugge), Kunstenwerkplaats KWP, STUK, CAMPO and Bit-teatergarasjen
+Produced by Kunstenwerkplaats KWP, coproduced by December Dance (Cultuurcentrum and Concertgebouw Brugge), STUK, CAMPO and Bit-teatergarasjen

-With the support of BUDA, Workshop Foundation, National Cultural Fund of Hungary and Workspace Brussels.
+With the support of BUDA, Workshop Foundation, National Cultural Fund of Hungary Workspace Brussels and Beursschouwburg.